By Giriraj Swami

-Such is Caitanya Mahaprabhu’s internal mood of surrender, as expressed in His Siksastaka (8):
+And such is Chaitanya Mahaprabhu’s internal mood of surrender, as expressed in His Siksastaka (8):

 “Let Krsna tightly embrace this maidservant who has fallen at His lotus feet, or let Him trample Me or break My heart by never being visible to Me.
 He is a debauchee, after all, and can do whatever He likes, but still He alone, and no one else, is the worshipable Lord of My heart.”
 (Cc Antya 20.47)

-A devotee wants only Krsna’s happiness.
+A devotee wants only Krishna’s happiness.
 He has no separate, selfish interest.
-And he can desire and work for Krsna’s happiness in any situation.
-No material impediment, no condition, can stop one’s service or mood of service to Krsna, to please Krsna.
+And he can desire and work for Krishna’s happiness in any situation.
+No material impediment, no condition, can stop one’s service or mood of service to Krishna, to please Krishna.

-On a morning walk in Chicago, Srila Prabhupada commented on a car called Thunderbird.
+On one morning walk in Chicago, Srila Prabhupada commented on a car called a Thunderbird.
 “Is there any bird called thunderbird?” he asked.
-Some devotees ventured, “It’s a legendary bird from Indian legend, American Indian.
+Some devotees ventured, “It’s a bird from American Indian legend.
 Sometimes their chiefs are called Thunderbird.”
 Srila Prabhupada said, “We have got an idea of thunderbird.
 The bird flies near the cloud in expectation of water, and he is not afraid of thunder.”
-He said that that example was given by Rupa Gosvami.
-“The cataka bird will not take water from the ground.
+He said that the example was given by Rupa Gosvami: “The cataka bird will not take water from the ground.
 He will take water only from the cloud.
 So, in the beginning of every cloud there is thunder.
 And this bird, because he is expecting water, although the cloud is giving him thunder, still he will not take water from the ground.”
-When a devotee askedwhat the example illustrated, Srila Prabhupada replied, “A devotee will take mercy only from Krsna, not from the material world.
+When a devotee askedwhat the example illustrated, Srila Prabhupada replied, “A devotee will take mercy only from Krishna, not from the material world.
 Even if there is thunder—Krishna . . . puts him into difficulty—still he will not take any mercy from the material world.”

 “O Lord of the poor, do what you like with me, give me either mercy or punishment, but in this world I have none to look to except Your Lordship.
 The cataka bird always prays for the cloud, regardless of whether it showers rains or throws a thunderbolt.”

-The devotee will not look for shelter in the material world, but he will tolerate the thunder and lightning and wait for Krsna’s mercy, those nectarean drops of pure rain.
+The devotee will not look for shelter in the material world, but he will tolerate the thunder and lightning and wait for Krishna’s mercy, those nectarean drops of pure rain.

 “My dear Lord, one who earnestly waits for You to bestow Your causeless mercy upon him, all the while patiently suffering the reactions of his past misdeeds and offering You respectful obeisances with his heart, words, and body, is surely eligible for liberation, for it has become his rightful claim.”
 (SB 10.14.8)